 Fleur de Lis L

 The 2009 mare (First Dance-EM De La Rosa, De Niro) won the Second Level Open Championship at the 2015 U.S. Dressage Finals after taking the Training Level Open Reserve Championship the year before with Mike Suchanek.
 Vanessa Creech-Terauds and Fleur de Lis L captured double silver medals in the Junior Individual and Junior Freestyle competitions at the 2016 Adequan®/FEI North American Junior & Young Rider Championships.
+In 2017, they were the FEI Young Rider Champions at the Florida International Youth Dressage Championships.

 Fighting Chance L